-- There is no time limit for completing an endorsement unless the endorsement is part of a master's degree program. - A minimum grade of a C- can be used toward an endorsement; however, it cannot be used toward the degree. - In most cases, the final course for an endorsement is a practicum or other type of capstone experience that is completed when all other endorsement requirements have been met. - Individuals who complete the requirements for an Iowa-approved endorsement must then apply to have that endorsement added to their teaching license. - Field Experiences, Practicums: In addition to being fully admitted to the Graduate Program, students must submit the appropriate online placement request form to complete a Field Experience, or Practicum in a school.
+- There is no time limit for completing an endorsement. - A minimum grade of a C- can be used toward an endorsement; however, it cannot be used toward the degree. - In most cases, the final course for an endorsement is a practicum or other type of capstone experience that is completed when all other endorsement requirements have been met. - Individuals who complete the requirements for an Iowa-approved endorsement must then apply to have that endorsement added to their teaching license. - Field Experiences, Practicums: In addition to being fully admitted to the Graduate Program, students must submit the appropriate online placement request form to complete a Field Experience, or Practicum in a school.
 Prerequisite courses vary by endorsement area.
 Completed request forms are submitted online to the Graduate Program in Education for review and approval the semester prior to the placement request.
 The placement request forms will be available according to the following schedule: - June 15-August 1 for Fall term placement requests - October 15-December 1 for Spring term placement requests